Insurance Billing and Fee Schedule

 How do I get started when requesting an evaluation?

-The first step is determining whether a neuropsychological assessment is a good match to your child's needs and your family's desires.
+The first step is determining whether a neuropsychological or psychological assessment is a good match to your child's needs and your family's desires.
 Not all children require testing.
-We will often request a simple consultation.
+We may request a simple consultation to get started.
 This will include a parent interview in the office and then specific recommendations based on concerns.
 When assessment is needed, the first step is to determine the potential cost of evaluation.
 This means that we will contact your insurance provider to determine what your plan coverage allows and what your deductible, co-pays, and co-insurance entail.
 After families have had an opportunity to consider any applicable costs, they can decide if they would like to proceed with scheduling.
 All assessments include a parent interview in the office, day for testing, and feedback session after testing is complete to receive and discuss the interpretive report.
 Send an inquiry (on the Home page) to initiate this process.

 How do I get in contact with someone at the office?

 Just send an inquiry from the home page or call the office.
-We would be happy to talk with you about your concerns for your child and whether the services offered by Dr. Morrison or Dr. Rodriguez-Rivera is a good match for your needs.
+We would be happy to talk with you about your concerns for your child and whether the services offered by Dr. Morrison, Dr. Rodriguez-Rivera, and Dr. Caldwell are a good match for your needs.
 If we aren't what you are looking for, we would be happy to point you in the right direction regarding other service providers in the area that are a good match for you and your family.
 Our job is to help, even if we aren't the ones to provide services!